jtipsn/jamnat-github.io/index.md

 1. Go to https://github.com/jtipsn/git-session.git
 2. Copy the **URL** of the repository (Click on the green "Code" button and then copy the URL).<img width="688" alt="image" src="https://github.com/user-attachments/assets/a03c1110-a642-4fdb-a58e-e75a027a4161" />

-4. In your terminal, run the following command, replacing `<repo-url>` with the copied URL:
+3. In your terminal, run the following command, replacing `<repo-url>` with the copied URL:
-`git clone  https://github.com/jtipsn/git-session.git` to download to repo to your local environment `cd git-session` to go to the working directory
+`git clone  https://github.com/jtipsn/git-session.git` to download to repo to your local environment and `cd git-session` to go to the working directory

 ---